 Using fresh potting soil, poke a hole in the soil’s surface and place your cutting inside.
 Then, firm the soil around it.

-As an additional option, you can dip the end of the cutting in rooting hormone before placing it in the soil.
+You can also dip the end of the cutting in rooting hormone before placing it in the soil.
 This can help stimulate root growth.

-Baby scheffleras like humidity, so creating a tent of plastic over the plant will help keep in the moisture.
-If you do, make sure the plastic isn’t touching the leaves directly.
-Also, you’ll need to remove the tent for a period of time each day to give the plant some fresh air.
+Baby Scheffleras like humidity.
+You can create a tent of plastic over the plant to help keep in the moisture.
+Make sure the plastic isn’t touching the leaves directly.
+And remove the tent for a period of time each day to give the plant some fresh air.
 Alternatively, you can use a humidity dome and tray.

 You should start to see new growth in a few weeks.
 Once you do, you can transplant your umbrella tree into a slightly larger pot.

 Overall, a Schefflera is pretty hardy and forgiving.
-But, as with any houseplant care, good umbrella tree care also means keeping an eye out for insects or signs of disease.
+But, as with any houseplant, good care means keeping an eye out for insects or signs of disease.

 Spider mites and mealybugs are the most common pest problems with scheffleras.
 Signs of an infestation can include: